arturo0510/Centro-Multimedia/README.md

 # Smart TV App

-Una aplicación de interfaz gráfica de usuario (GUI) en Python para simular una interfaz de Smart TV.
+A Python graphical user interface (GUI) application to simulate a Smart TV interface.

-## Requisitos
+## Requirements

 - Python 3.x
-- Módulos: tkinter, vlc, os
+- Modules: tkinter, vlc, os

-## Instrucciones de Uso
+## Instructions for Use

-1. Clona el repositorio o descarga el código fuente.
+1. Clone the repository or download the source code.
-2. Instala las dependencias.
+2. Install the dependencies.
-3. Configura tu sistema operativo para que la aplicación `smart_tv_app.py` se abra automáticamente al inicio de la ejecución.
+3. Configure your operating system so that the `smart_tv_app.py` application opens automatically at startup.

-## Características
+## Features

-- **Modo de pantalla completa:** La aplicación se ejecuta en modo de pantalla completa para una experiencia de usuario envolvente.
+- **Full Screen Mode:** The application runs in full screen mode for an immersive user experience.
-- **Botones de Acceso:** Accede a servicios como Netflix, YouTube, Google, y reproduce contenido multimedia desde una unidad USB o con VLC.
+- **Access Buttons:** Access services such as Netflix, YouTube, Google, and play media content from a USB drive or with VLC.
-- **Control de Cierre:** Se ha añadido manejo de eventos para prevenir cierres inesperados y detener la reproducción antes de salir.
+- **Shutdown Control:** Event handling has been added to prevent unexpected shutdowns and stop playback before exiting.

-## Personalización
+## Customization

-- Se personalizó la lista de botones y sus funciones en el código fuente.
+- Customized the list of buttons and their functions in the source code.
-- Se ajustó el estilo a los botones.
+- Styling of buttons was adjusted.

-## Notas
+## Notes

-- Este código utiliza la biblioteca VLC para la reproducción multimedia.
-Asegúrate de tener VLC instalado en tu sistema.
+- This code uses the VLC library for media playback.
+Make sure you have VLC installed on your system.

-## Autores
+## Authors

-González Cuellar Arturo
+Gonzalez Cuellar Arturo

 Páez López Didier Marcelo

-## Licencia
+## License

-Este proyecto está bajo la Licencia MIT - ver el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.